shengzhouzhang/flight-search-engine/README.md

 $ mocha test/automation/*.js --compilers js:babel-core/register
 ```

-- After the End-to-End test completed, it will save two screenshots to folder `test` with `.png` extension.
+- It will save two screenshots to folder `test` with `.png` extension.

 # Running

-To run the worker, simply do the following commands,
+To run the program, simply do the following commands,

 ```
 $ gulp build
 $ node index.js
 ```
-- Then, visit http://localhost:8080/tickets/search in browser.
+And then, visit http://localhost:8080/tickets/search from browser.

+Tested on Chrome, Firefox, and Safari.

 # Code Structure